 A derelict West Newport station after its closure in May 1969.

-A construction worker on the new Road Bridge ignores a passing Fifie
+A construction worker on the temporary bridge ignores a passing Fifie.

 A photograph of one of the floats in the village procession for the coronation.

 A group of lady bowlers at Newport in the early 1960s

 A large group of lady bowlers at Newport in the early 1960s

 A selection of ferry tickets for the Fifies.
 Various dates.

 One of the submarines based in the Tay before World War I. In this photograph, beyond submarine 49, these extensive gardens, outbuildings and glasshouses all belonged to Seymour House, then the newly built private house of John Adam St Quentin Leng (son of Sir John of Kinbrae) and family, later the Seymour Hotel and now ...